lvidarte/digitalocean-manager/README.md

 digitalocean_region: nyc2

 # List of (int) protected droplets IDs.
+# You can't stop/delete a protected droplet.
+# You can't detach a volume from a protected droplet.
 protected_droplets: []

 # List of (str) protected volumes IDs.
+# You can't delete a protected volume.
 protected_volumes: []

 # JSON indentation level (int) for raw outputs.